sauban123/simpcalculator1/README.md

 # simpcalculator1
-it is simple calculator for performing mathmatical operations
+It is basic calculator for performing mathmatical operations